 - Ensure that all units and wording in the figures conform to TVJ style (see Units above).

 Please note that each figure must be uploaded to the journal website separately and not included in the main manuscript.
+Electronic artwork

-Authors are encouraged to read the detailed guide on electronic artwork, which is available on our website: http://www.elsevier.com/artworkinstructions.Artwork formats
+A detailed guide on electronic artwork is available on our website:

-Regardless of the application used, when your electronic artwork is finalised, please 'save as' or convert the images to one of the following formats (Note the resolution requirements for line drawings, half-tones, and line/half-tone combinations given below):EPS: Vector drawings.
-Embed the font or save the text as 'graphics'.
+Regardless of the application used other than Microsoft Office, when your electronic artwork is finalized, please 'Save as' or convert the images to one of the following formats (note the resolution requirements for line drawings, halftones, and line/halftone combinations given below):

 Please do not: